An overview

 The system monitors for tab switches, usage of external devices, and other activity that might suggest a candidate isn’t completing the assessment independently.
 Everything is logged and made available to hiring teams for review, so decisions are backed by data rather than guesswork.

 What Hyring doesn’t do is equally important.
 The platform focuses on assessment behavior monitoring rather than intrusive surveillance.
-The goal is protecting the integrity of the evaluation while keeping the candidate experience clean and respectful.
+The goal is to protect the integrity of the evaluation while keeping the candidate experience clean and respectful.

 For hiring teams running high-volume technical assessments, this kind of built-in, automated approach removes the operational burden of organizing live proctoring while maintaining the reliability that the process demands.